Benita Collings: Theatre, television and film

-In addition to her position as an Australian children's television presenter, Collings has been a screen performer, appearing in many of Australian television dramas, including Homicide, Division 4, Matlock Police The Restless Years, The Sullivans, The Young Doctors, Sons and Daughters, Rafferty's Rules, A Country Practice and others.
+In addition to her position as an Australian children's television presenter, Collings has been a screen performer, appearing in many of Australian television dramas, including Homicide, Division 4, Matlock Police, The Restless Years, The Sullivans, The Young Doctors, Sons and Daughters, Rafferty's Rules and A Country Practice amongst others.

-Collings has appeared in the feature film Knowing as the mother of Nicolas Cage's character.
+Collings appeared in the feature film Knowing as the mother of Nicolas Cage's character.

 In 2019, Collings took part in a comedy revue about older people and the young people they deal with called Senior Moments, alongside John Wood and Geoff Harvey.

 Collings has expressed her concern with modern children being glued to technology rather than forming a connection with humans.